reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 108. [SQL Injection in Login Page: https://█████/█████████/login.php](https://hackerone.com/reports/447742) to U.S. Dept Of Defense - 9 upvotes, $0
 109. [Exposed Docker Registry at https://████](https://hackerone.com/reports/924487) to U.S. Dept Of Defense - 9 upvotes, $0
 110. [CSRF to account takeover in https://███████.mil/](https://hackerone.com/reports/987751) to U.S. Dept Of Defense - 9 upvotes, $0
-111. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
+111. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 9 upvotes, $0
-112. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
+112. [Reflected XSS in a Navy website](https://hackerone.com/reports/188691) to U.S. Dept Of Defense - 8 upvotes, $0
-113. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
+113. [Reflected XSS on an Army website](https://hackerone.com/reports/184199) to U.S. Dept Of Defense - 8 upvotes, $0
-114. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
+114. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/183855) to U.S. Dept Of Defense - 8 upvotes, $0
-115. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
+115. [Reflected XSS on a Department of Defense website](https://hackerone.com/reports/184286) to U.S. Dept Of Defense - 8 upvotes, $0
-116. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
+116. [Personal information disclosure on a DoD website](https://hackerone.com/reports/188149) to U.S. Dept Of Defense - 8 upvotes, $0
-117. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
+117. [File upload vulnerability on a DoD website](https://hackerone.com/reports/191243) to U.S. Dept Of Defense - 8 upvotes, $0
-118. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 8 upvotes, $0
+118. [Remote code execution (RCE) in multiple DoD websites](https://hackerone.com/reports/226245) to U.S. Dept Of Defense - 8 upvotes, $0
-119. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
+119. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/225936) to U.S. Dept Of Defense - 8 upvotes, $0
-120. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
+120. [[Critical] Possibility to takeover any user account #2 without interaction on the https://██████████](https://hackerone.com/reports/544334) to U.S. Dept Of Defense - 8 upvotes, $0
-121. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
+121. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329376) to U.S. Dept Of Defense - 8 upvotes, $0
-122. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 8 upvotes, $0
+122. [Server-Side Request Forgery (SSRF)](https://hackerone.com/reports/382048) to U.S. Dept Of Defense - 8 upvotes, $0
-123. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 8 upvotes, $0
+123. [Unrestricted File Upload to ███████SubmitRequest/Index.cfm?fwa=wizardform](https://hackerone.com/reports/813395) to U.S. Dept Of Defense - 8 upvotes, $0
-124. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 8 upvotes, $0
+124. [SSN is exposed on slides, previous critical report was not fixed in an appropriate way](https://hackerone.com/reports/874017) to U.S. Dept Of Defense - 8 upvotes, $0
-125. [IDOR + Account Takeover  [UNAUTHENTICATED]](https://hackerone.com/reports/1004750) to U.S. Dept Of Defense - 8 upvotes, $0
+125. [Reflected XSS on ███████](https://hackerone.com/reports/971360) to U.S. Dept Of Defense - 8 upvotes, $0
 126. [Reflected XSS on a Navy website](https://hackerone.com/reports/183878) to U.S. Dept Of Defense - 7 upvotes, $0
 127. [QuickTime Promotion on a DoD website](https://hackerone.com/reports/189149) to U.S. Dept Of Defense - 7 upvotes, $0
 128. [Exposed Access Control Data Backup Files on DoD Website](https://hackerone.com/reports/195544) to U.S. Dept Of Defense - 7 upvotes, $0